 11 must-have accessories for your Sony a6000

-Sony’s most popular mirrorless camera, the a6000 is still taking the world by storm.
-Here’s 11 ‘must-have’ accessories for your Sony a6000 Mirrorless Camera kit.
+Sony’s most popular mirrorless camera, the a6000 is still rocking the photography world.
+I love my Sony a6000 and am sharing the best ‘must-have’ accessories to add to your Sony a6000 Mirrorless Camera kit.

 Get ready for hassle-free photography on your next shoot with these essential accessories.
-From cases to cleaners, here are 10 of the best accessories I use every single day with my Sony a6000.
+From cases to cleaners, here are the accessories I use every single day with my Sony a6000.

-Take your photography skills to the next level with these 10 ‘must-have’ camera accessories for your Sony a6000.
+Take your photography to the next level with these 11 ‘must-have’ camera accessories.

 Sony a6000 Camera and Accessories

 So, if you haven’t already made the Sony a6000 leap, now is the perfect time.
-This Sony is a snappy little camera with plenty of grunt and best of all – the price is right.
+This Sony is a snappy little camera with plenty of grunt, but best of all – the price is right.

 With a super-fast processor, the Sony a6000 has the capacity to shoot in low-light situations, shoot beautiful bokeh, subject track, has 4k video capability and so much more.

-Read my earlier blog post on the Sony a6000.
+Read my earlier blog post on getting started with your Sony a6000.

 Lenses for your Sony a6000

-This Sony 18-105mm f4 G lens does everything I need it to do.
-Without doubt my favourite lens.
-It’s a high performance mid-range lens with good depth of field throughout the zoom.
+This Sony 18-105mm f4 G lens does everything I need it to do and is my favourite lens.
+It’s a high performance, mid-range lens with good depth of field through the zoom.

 The Sony 50mm f1.8 Prime Lens is my go-to lens for street photography and portraiture.
 Great bokeh and clarity when taking portraits.
-It gives a nice clarity to the shot.
+It gives a nice crispness to the shot.

-Sony FE 70-300mm f4.5-5.6 Telephoto lens is the lens I take when shooting wildlife or distance.
-Together with Optical SteadyShot (OSS) image stabilization, this lens ensures beautiful high-resolution results for both still and video shooting.
+My Sony FE 70-300mm f4.5-5.6 Telephoto lens is the lens I take when shooting wildlife or distance.
+With Optical SteadyShot (OSS) image stabilization, this lens ensures beautiful high-resolution results for both still and video shooting.

 There are always camera accessories you simply can’t live without.